marina-wiz/r-playground/README.md

 ## Description

-Welcome to r-playground, a collection of various R functions and scripts that I’ve developed for data wrangling, statistical analysis, and visualization.
-This repository serves as a sandbox where I explore new ideas, test different approaches, and store useful snippets that may not fit neatly into any single project.
+Welcome to r-playground, a collection of various R functions and scripts developed for data wrangling, statistical analysis, and visualization.
+This repository serves as a sandbox where I explore new ideas, test different approaches, and store useful snippets that may not fit neatly into a formal analysis or package.

 ## Content

-- **`match_controls()`** This function performs case-control matching by taking a dataset of cases and matching each case with observations from a dataset of potential controls.
-You can specify how many controls should be matched to each case, and on which characteristics (e.g., age, sex) the matching should be based.
-The function returns the dataset of cases with added columns with the IDs of the matched controls, ensuring that each control is only used once.
-When there are no matched controls are available for a case, "No controls available" is returned.
+- **`match_controls()`** – This function performs case-control matching by taking a dataset of cases and matching each case with observations from a dataset of potential controls.
+You can specify how many controls to match per case and which characteristics to match on (e.g., age, sex).
+Each control is used only once.
+If no suitable match is found, "No controls available" is returned.
+- **`group-maps/`** – Generates choropleth maps of racial/ethnic composition and dissimilarity across U.S. metro areas (see its own [README](group-maps/README.md)).

+More scripts may be added over time as the repository evolves.

 ## Installation